martomo/SublimeTextXdebug/README.md

 ## Installation

 #### [Package Control](http://wbond.net/sublime_packages/package_control)
-Execute __"Package Control: Install Package"__ in the Command Pallette to retrieve a list of available packages.
+Execute __"Package Control: Install Package"__ in the Command Palette to retrieve a list of available packages.
 Search in the list and install package `Xdebug Client`.

 #### Git